Hello Planning Mashers!

 Cute little spread, straight to the point with exact tasks to do.
 As always I’m loving the minimalist style here.

-Don’t forget to drop by the Resources Vault to get all your printables for working on your goals.
+Don’t forget to drop by the Resources Vault to get all your printables for working on your goals, as well as many other Bullet Journal pages.

 What is one major goal you set for yourself this year?
 Let us know in the comments.